 - to establish securities trading accounts in North America and Europe, either directly or through Belizean intermediaries;

 - to hold title to real estate in jurisdictions other than Belize;

 - to collect commissions, royalties or dividends or to re-invoice trade transaction

-Trusts established under Belize law (see below) often incorporate a Belize IBC which serves as an asset-holding device for the trust.
+Trusts established under Belizean law (see Trusts) often incorporate a Belizean IBC which serves as an asset-holding device for the trust.
 This provides an added layer of insulation, allowing the trust to withhold details of its existence and beneficiaries from third parties such as bankers or brokers dealing with the IBC.